Maxenceee/ft_ping/README.md

 # ft_ping

-My **ft_ing** implementation for the 42 School cursus, written in C. This project is a reimplementation of the standard `ping` utility, which sends ICMP Echo Request packets to network hosts and measures the round-trip time for messages sent from the originating host to a destination computer.
+My **ft_ping** implementation for the 42 School cursus, written in C. This project is a reimplementation of the standard `ping` utility, which sends ICMP Echo Request packets to network hosts and measures the round-trip time for messages sent from the originating host to a destination computer.

 ### Getting Started